bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 HTML is a hyper text markup language.
 The language that our internet browser reads (google chrome, firefox etc..).
 Semantic HTML is a type of HTML which gives meaning to your content.
 It provides accessibility, improves SEO (search engine optimization), help other developes to read other people's tags.
-A few examples are <header> element which is a container for introductory content like the heading or titles.<h1> through <h6> which are headings that goes in order of importance just like in an essay where there is an introduction, body, conclusion and references.<section> element tag helps to define a section in a document, <nav> element will contain a set of navigation links that takes you to mutliple links or websites or images throughout your webpage
-<footer> elements contains the footer information on the page like copyrights, contact information.
+A few examples are <header> element which is a container for introductory content like the heading or titles.<h1> through <h6> which are headings that goes in order of importance just like in an essay where there is an introduction, body, conclusion and references.<section> element tag helps to define a section in a document, <nav> element will contain a set of navigation links that takes you to mutliple links or websites or images throughout your webpage, <address>for when you have address on the page and <footer> elements contains the footer information on the page like copyrights, contact information.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. ( revisit for addition)

+display:block means that the element is displayed as a block. examples are <div>,<hi>,<p>. display:inline means that the element is displayed inline, inside the current block on the same line. examples are <a>, <span> and <button>.
+The two main differences between display:block and display:inline are
+a. display:block forces a line break whereas display:inline does not break the flow of a document. display:block will appear on different lines while display:inline would be side by side.
+b. display:block follows the box model which contains a content,padding, border, margin, height and width. display:inline doesnt follow these box rules.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are the content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis is perpendicular to the main axis. when we use the property: "align-items" with the value "center"; all flex items are placed at the center of the cross axis.

 5. Explain why git is valuable to a team of developers.

+git is an open source distributed version control system.
+It maintains a history of all changes made to the code.
+The changes are stored in a special database called repository.
+The git is valuable to a team of developers because it keeps track of the changes and updates.
+It enables us to see who made which changes.
+It also provides when and why a change was made.
+It provides developers with a systematic way of doing the project together; allowing the developers to focus on their section of the project.
+It allows to work collaboratively when developers work together.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [ done ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ done ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ done ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [ okay ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push -u origin `<firstName-lastName>`.
+- [ okay ] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.